miztea/miz-notes/content/world.execute(me)/Items/Modules.md

 tags:
   - items
 ---
-Module is a set of hardware and software that a Unit can use to do various thing.
-Unit can only hold _up to_ 4 slot of modules at a time.
-Each of the module's weight is indicated by their level.
-The level in a module  also indicate the number of  abilities it grants.
-When a modules gets upgraded, it gain new ability .
-A Unit can change their module once per long rest.
-A module can only hold 10 charges and the charges it has will recharge after long rest.
+A module is a combination of hardware and software that enables a Unit to perform various tasks.
+A Unit can hold up to 4 modules simultaneously, each module's weight denoted by its level.
+Higher module levels correspond to more abilities granted.
+Upgrading a module adds new abilities.
+Units can swap modules once per long rest, and each module can hold up to 10 charges, which recharge after a long rest.

- A module's level is indicated using the numbers written after the letter M. Example:
+Module levels are indicated by the numbers following the letter M:

 | M(n) | Module Level   |
 | ---- | -------------- |